cocoaproductions/cocoaproductions.github.io/_posts/2023-09-30-join-pinbook-testflight-demo.md

 ### Why you should be interested ###

-This Apple Watch app allows you to save PIN codes and access them quickly and privately via Smart Stack or Accessory Rectangular complication.
+PINBook allows you to save PIN codes and access them quickly and privately via Smart Stack or Accessory Rectangular complication.

 ✅ You own an Apple Watch
 ✅ You need a quick way to access your frequently used PIN codes
 ✅ You run iOS 17 paired with watchOS 10

-If this these green for you, you must try PINBook.
-My goal is to improve your comfort of life.
-I use PINBook just for a week and already benefit from it daily.
+If these are green for you, you should try PINBook.
+When we worked on PINBook, our goal was to create a utility function with increased quality of life.
+Because people carry their watches all day long, PINBook can save chunks of time through brief interactions.

 ### Features ###